Cadry's Kitchen

 For more plant-based alternatives to fish & other sea life, check out these vegan seafood recipes.

-Gardein fishless filet tacos with avocado and cashew chipotle crema.
+Gardein fishless filets on soft corn tortilla tacos with chipotle crema.

 Print Pin Rate